AlisAquilae/Academia/content/Notes/Lecture Notes/Catchment and Climate Hydrology/CCH Lecture 3.md

 # Interaction between forests and precipitation
 Evaporationshed: downwind areas of precipitation receiving evaporation from focus region.

 Recycling ratio is the fraction of evaporation that subsequenctly rains down over the land.
-It is the fraction that has e
+It is the fraction of precipitation that has evaporated over land.

+Especially in tropical regions, a large influence on precipitation, to the extent that the tropics might not survive without this mechanism.

+Controversial theory: biotic pump theory.
+If you get condensation, because of the remvoal of water frpm the air, this leads to a pressure drop.
+This creates winds which bring more moisture.
+This they call the biotic pump.